V-2 rocket: Air burst problem

 Through mid-March 1944, only four of the 26 successful Blizna launches had satisfactorily reached the Sarnaki target area due to in-flight breakup (Luftzerleger) on re-entry into the atmosphere.
 (As mentioned above, one rocket was collected by the Polish Home Army, with parts of it transported to London for tests.)
 Initially, the German developers suspected excessive alcohol tank pressure, but by April 1944, after five months of test firings, the cause was still not determined.
 Major-General Rossmann, the Army Weapons Office department chief, recommended stationing observers in the target area – c.
 May/June, Dornberger and von Braun set up a camp at the centre of the Poland target zone.
 After moving to the Heidekraut, SS Mortar Battery 500 of the 836th Artillery Battalion (Motorized) was ordered on 30 August to begin test launches of eighty 'sleeved' rockets.
 Testing confirmed that the so-called 'tin trousers' – a tube designed to strengthen the forward end of the rocket cladding – reduced the likelihood of air bursts.

+Alcohol consumption issues

+Due to its ethanol fuel, testing of the V-2 was hampered on several occasions due to technicians stealing and consuming the alcohol, which was palatable enough to drink.
+Initial attempts at preventing the theft of alcohol included adding a pink dye to the fuel to make it less appealing, but this failed when it was found that the dye could easily be filtered out of the alcohol using potatoes.
+A purgative was added to the fuel, but technicians continued to consume it, resulting in launch tests being delayed due to the effects of the purgative.
+Finally, methanol (methyl alcohol) was mixed into the fuel to make it toxic, resulting in one man suffering from vision loss and at least one other person dying from methanol poisoning.